Nigel Farage, architect of contemporary British decline, enters I’m a Celeb – review

 I’m a Celebrity 2023 review: Nigel Farage, the architect of contemporary British decline, enters the jungle

-Because of Farage’s medical exemptions, we might never witness the sweating former UKIP leader himself at ‘breaking point’ with fear
+Because of Farage’s medical exemptions, we might never witness the former Ukip leader himself at ‘breaking point’ with fear

 It seems to be true, as reported, that the air crash he barely survived in 2010 and some resultant lingering injuries have given him an exemption from the more demanding tasks.
 I do sympathise, I really do, and, being of a certain age, I don’t necessarily think he’s a malingerer as such; yet I can’t help but think that maybe that actually disqualifies him from the show?
 Because… what’s the point?
 It certainly contrasts with his own views on people claiming sickness benefits for being unable to work.